aws/aws-lambda-dotnet/Blueprints/BlueprintDefinitions/Msbuild-NETCore_2_0/AspNetCoreWebApp/template/src/BlueprintBaseName.1/Readme.md

 * LocalEntryPoint.cs - for local development this contains the executable Main function which bootstraps the ASP.NET Core hosting framework with Kestrel, as for typical ASP.NET Core applications.
 * Startup.cs - usual ASP.NET Core Startup class used to configure the services ASP.NET Core will use.

-The generated project contains a Serverless template which declares 2 Lambda functions.
-The first function is configured using an
-API Gateway proxy which acts like a wildcard passing all requests to the Lambda function except for requests to the root path which the proxy doesn't support.
-The second declared function handles request to the root path.

 ## Here are some steps to follow from Visual Studio: